green-coding-solutions/green-metrics-tool/Docker/README.md

 The Dockerfiles will provide you with a running setup of the working system with just a few commands.

-It can be used in production, is however technically designed to run on your local machine for testing purposes.
+It can technically be used in production, however it is designed to run on your local machine for testing purposes.

 Therefore some IP configurations are hardcoded to 127.0.0.1.